inclavare-containers/TNG/README.md

 ```

-- tng client as verifier and tng server as attester, while tng server is using `netfilter` mode instead of `mapping` mode :
+- tng client as verifier and tng server as attester, while tng server is using `netfilter` mode instead of `mapping` mode:

 ```sh
 cargo run launch --config-content='